-Many entrepreneurs think they'll remember their prices.
-But suppliers adjust their rates 3-4 times a year.
-With 50 ingredients and 30 recipes, you'll spend hours updating everything manually.
+Many entrepreneurs assume they'll track their prices mentally.
+But suppliers adjust their rates 3-4 times annually.
+With 50 ingredients and 30 recipes, you'll burn hours updating everything by hand.

 ⚠️ Watch out: